juhye-m/Digital-Fabrication-Projects-for-Physics70/content/posts/week11/index.md

 However, for some reason, this midi data doesn't "save", nor does it produce sound.
 However, it is clearly detecting the midi notes.
 I have yet to debug this.

+I also did further research on the overall technology I am implementing.
+IAC stands for Inter-Application Communitation.
+The IAC Driver is Apple's default MIDI device that you can use to communicate to Applications (such as Logic Pro X) that I use here.
+I must set up IAC drivers -- it doesn't set itself up automatically.

+MIDI refers to a protocol for communication, digital interface, and electrical connectors  -- formally called Musical Instrument Digital Interface.
+It was developed in the 80s.
+The reason why MIDI devices do not produce audio on their own is because MIDI does not provide actual audio signals.
+It is simply data and information that does not include audio signals.

+For my code, I used the MIDImessage Arduino function.
+It takes as parameters (noteON, pitch, velocity).
+These are decimal values, which are converted into binary.
+More info [here](https://www.instructables.com/What-is-MIDI/)!

 ## Miscellaneous

 I wanted to make my terminal more visible when recording a demo video and was planning on switching to "dark mode".
 Turns out, you can customize the mac terminals even more!
 Here's my custom terminal inspired by an artist I like.

 ![Rosé terminal](rose.jpg)

+You can also customize your terminal by going to preferences->profile, then selecting custom parameters!